cdebacco/MultiTensor/cpp/README.md

 Use the version that most resembles your network, i.e. if you have an undirected network use `MultiTensor_undirected.cpp`.
 If you also now that the partition is assortative then use the flag '-A 1'.

 ## Requirements:
-Need to make a directory called `data` inside the folder where the `.cpp`  and `Makefile` are stored.
-Just ype from the command line, inside that folder:
+Need to make a directory called `data` outside the folder where the `.cpp`  and `Makefile` are stored.
+Just type from the command line, inside that folder:
 * `mkdir data`

 ## How to compile the code: